Lalucilyn/Cuestionario/README.md

 - After each question, a message is displayed indicating wether the chosen answer was right or wrong.
 - After the last question, a final score will be displayed and the user will be able to either repeat the questionnaire or start a new one.

-how to test this project
+How to test this project

 - Clone this whole repository
 - Open a terminal